How to get and display the extended fields of a custom content model in the AnQiCMS template?

 Handle special field types

-Custom field types are diverse, such as single-line text, numbers, multi-line text, single choice, multiple choice, dropdown, etc.Where, rich text editors or Markdown formatted fields, as well as image group fields, require some additional processing when displayed on the front end.
+Custom field types are diverse, such as single-line text, numbers, multi-line text, single choice, multiple choice, dropdown selection, etc.Among them, fields in rich text editors or Markdown format, as well as image group fields, require additional processing when displayed on the front end.

 Rich text/Markdown content rendering

-At this time, we need to usesafeFilter to tell the template that this content is safe HTML and should not be escaped:
+At this time, we need to usesafeA filter tells the template that this content is safe HTML and should not be escaped:

 {% archiveDetail productDescription with name="productDescription" %}